Blocking ads removes funding from us!

 Unboxing and initial setup

-The packaging of the HomePod mini is almost as small as the device itself.
-The box is almost square, and Apple printed a picture of the speaker on it ProProduct names, logos and some other inscriptions.
-The color of the box is based on the selected device color.
-If you take the lid off, you'll find the speaker itself, an 18-watt power adapter, instructions, and an Apple sticker.
+The packaging of the HomePod mini is practically as small as the device itself.
+The box is almost square, and Apple printed a picture of the speaker, the product name, logos and some other inscriptions on it.
+The color of the box is based on the color of the device you chose.
+If you remove the lid, you will find the speaker itself, an 18-watt power adapter, instructions and an Apple sticker.

 Apple HomePod mini unboxing